Megan Davis

-Megan Jane Davis (born October 1975) is a Scientia Professor, international human rights lawyer and constitutional law expert.
-She is currently the Harvard University Gough Whitlam and Malcolm Fraser Chair in Australia Studies and Visiting Professor at Harvard Law School.
+Megan Jane Davis (born October 1975) is an Australian constitutional lawyer and public law expert who holds the Balnaves Chair in Constitutional Law at UNSW and is the Director of the Indigenous Law Centre, UNSW.
+She has held the Gough Whitlam and Malcolm Fraser Chair in Australia Studies at Harvard University and visiting professor, Harvard Law School.
+Davis specialises in Indigenous peoples and the law, democracy, and the constitutional recognition of First Nations.
+She is known for her work on the Uluru Statement from the Heart.
+She designed the Referendum Council's deliberative process that led to the Statement.

-She holds the Balnaves Chair in Constitutional Law at UNSW and is the Director of the Indigenous Law Centre, UNSW.

 Davis was a United Nations expert on the UN Permanent Forum on Indigenous Issues (2011–2016) and UN expert on Indigenous rights on the UN Expert Mechanism on the Rights of Indigenous Peoples (EMRIP) (2017–2022).
 She was the first Indigenous woman from Australia to be elected via ECOSOC competitive elections to serve on a United Nations body and also served as Rapporteur and Chair of the UN Permanent Forum on Indigenous Issues.
 Davis also served as deputy chair and Chair of EMRIP.

-During her two terms Prof Davis held portfolios including Administration of Justice and Gender and Women and was the focal point for UN Women and UN AIDS.
-Megan was the Rapporteur of the UN Expert Group Meeting on an Optional Protocol to the UNDRIP as well as the author of a UNPFII study on a supervisory mechanism for UNDRIP (2014).
-Megan was the UN Rapporteur for the 2012 International Expert Group Meeting on Combating violence against indigenous women and girls: article 22 of the United Nations Declaration on the Rights of Indigenous Peoples, which produced the first major UN report on Indigenous women, and was the UN Rapporteur for the International EGM on Indigenous Youth.

-Professor Davis specialises in Indigenous peoples and the law, democracy, and the constitutional recognition of First Nations.
-She is especially known for her work on the Uluru Statement from the Heart.
-She designed the Referendum Council’s deliberative process that led to the Uluru Statement from the Heart and has been a leading expert on the recognition of First Nations peoples for two decades.

-Professor Davis is a Sydney Peace Prize Laureate, a Fellow of the Australian Academy of Law, the Australian Academy of Social Sciences, and the Australian Academy of the Humanities.
-She is an Acting Commissioner of the New South Wales Land and Environment Court.

-Davis was appointed a Companion of the Order of Australia (AC) in the 2025 Australia Day Honours.
+Davis is a Fellow of the Australian Academy of Law, the Australian Academy of Social Sciences, and the Australian Academy of the Humanities.
+She was appointed a Companion of the Order of Australia (AC) in the 2025 Australia Day Honours for her service to law and Indigenous people.

 Early life and education

 Megan Jane Davis was born in October 1975 in Monto.
 Her family moved along the Queensland Railway.
 Her ancestry is Aboriginal Australian (Cobble Cobble, from south-east Queensland) and South Pacific Islander.

-She was brought up by a single mother and one of her earliest interests was the Australian Constitution and the United Nations General Assembly.
-She attended the University of Queensland, earning a law degree.
-In this period she met and was mentored by Jackie Huggins, who convinced her to work for the Foundation for Aboriginal and Islander Research Action (FAIRA) in Brisbane, which led her to apply to the United Nations Fellowship.
+Davis was brought up by a single mother and one of her earliest interests was the Australian Constitution and the United Nations General Assembly.
+She attended the University of Queensland, graduating with a Bachelor of Arts and Bachelor of Laws in 1999.
+While studying, she met and was mentored by Jackie Huggins, who convinced her to work for the Foundation for Aboriginal and Islander Research Action (FAIRA) in Brisbane, which led her to apply to the United Nations Fellowship.
+She also worked as a Legal Cadet at the Aboriginal and Torres Strait Islander Commission.